-You may already know that I love the Inductive Bible Study method and how it teaches you to discover truth for yourself.
+I love the Inductive Bible Study method and how it teaches you to study the bible for yourself.
 The second part of this process, after observation, is interpretation.
 An important part of this method is knowing how to interpret the Bible for yourself.

 In the observation step, we are asking the question, “What Does It Say?”.
 The interpretation step takes it a bit further by asking the question, “What Does It Mean?”.